 - Practise your child’s weekly spelling list, which can be found on the spelling section of your child’s class page, on the school website.

-- Practise the Year 6 Statutory spelling list, which can be found on page 100 in the school homework diary.
+- Practise the Year 5 and 6 Statutory spelling list, which can be found at the bottom of the page.

 - Use the Spelling Shed app weekly to encourage your child to practise at home through the fun games available.

 - Practise your child’s weekly spellings both verbally and in written forms.